 That night we took in another sunset from atop the Tigre Pyramid and again stood in awe of the Mayan achievement below us and the grandeur of the forest around us.
 As perfect as the moment was, we couldn’t forget that we had another strenuous slog ahead of us — and we couldn’t wait to get going.

 The state of Petén covers the northern third of the country and remains relatively isolated from and less developed than the rest of the country.
 Carmelita is 50 miles north of Flores, the capital city, which itself is 345 miles from Guatemala City and 140 miles from Belize City.
-This tiny island city with cobblestone streets and a beautiful central plaza is a very pleasant stop and the best base for exploring the region.
+This tiny island-city with cobblestone streets and a beautiful central plaza is a very pleasant stop and the best base for exploring the region.

+The trek to El Mirador is best attempted from January to August.
+It is just too wet the rest of the year.
+It is always hot.
 If the typical Guatemalan bus is too adventurous for you (some people find the livestock unnerving), you can also get direct first class tourist buses from Guatemala City, Belize City, or Chetumal, Mexico.
 They cost significantly more than regular public buses and you’ll miss out on a unique cultural experience, but you’ll also be comfortable and save a lot of time.
 There are also regular flights to Flores from Guatemala City, Belize City, and Cancun and Chetumal in Mexico.

-The trip to El Mirador can be arranged in Flores with the community run Ecomaya (Calle 30 de Junio; tel: 502-9-261363, English is spoken) who, with the help of Conservation International, promote eco-tourism in the region as a way to protect the forest.
+The trip to El Mirador can be arranged in Flores with the community-run Ecomaya (Calle 30 de Junio; tel: 502-9-261363, English is spoken) who, with the help of Conservation International, promote eco-tourism in the region as a way to protect the forest.
 To ensure maximum benefits for local people they use only local guides.
-In the US, you can call Ecomaya International at Conservation International (202-429-5660) for information.HEALTH AND
+In the US, you can call Ecomaya International at Conservation International (202-429-5660) for information.

 Guatemala’s bloody thirty-six-year civil war is now over, but violent crime is on the rise and many tourists have been killed in recent years.
 There is a small, but real, chance of armed robbery, occasionally leading to rape, on the region’s highways.